JetBrains/teamcity-documentation/topics/intellij-idea-project.md

 <td>

-Use this field to specify the path to the project file (`.ipr`) or path to the project directory (root directory of the project that contains `.idea` folder).
+Use this field to specify the path to the project file (`.ipr`) or path to the project directory (root directory of the project that contains `.idea` directory).
 This information is required by this build runner to understand the structure of the project.

 The path should be relative to the checkout directory.